 Although ‘new’ kitchen technology was introduced periodically, very little was ever thrown away at Charlecote.
 There are items in here which will fascinate all generations and maybe jog the memories of older curious visitors.

-- The Victorian kitchen and outbuildings are open every day, even when the rest of the house is closed.
-We do not always have enough volunteers to cook in here every day though.
+- The Victorian kitchen and outbuildings are open to visitors every day, even when the rest of the house is closed.

 Discover the tough lives of Charlecote’s servants

 The adjoining scullery was used for washing huge quantities of vegetables and crockery.
 It's easy to imagine the extremes of heat from the range in summer and ice-cold water drawn from the well being sloshed into the sinks in winter.